 What Is Victoria DiGiorgio Doing Now?

-She reportedly owns a number of businesses that turn in a sizeable amount by the year.
-Her daughter, Victoria Jr. has been the face of the family to the media.
-Since 2004, she has put her best foot forward in making media appearances, co-writing documentary and movie scripts; all to correct the myths that the public has had concerning her father over the years.
+Victoria DiGiorgio presently lives in New York and maintains a low-profile existence.
+Her daughter, Victoria Jr., has been the face of the family to the media.
+Since 2004, she has put her best foot forward in making media appearances, co-writing documentary and movie scripts, all to correct the myths that the public has had concerning her father over the years.

 In 2009, the year Gotti Jr. was released from prison, Victoria published her first book, The Family of Mine: What It Was Like Growing Up Gotti.
 The book became the basis for a biopic screenplay for Lifetime’s Victoria Gotti: My Father’s Daughter.